 Champignons Mit Knoblauchsoße

 Mushrooms in a garlic sauce are a fantastic vegetarian and savory option at German Christmas markets.
 Seen at the Residenz Palace Christmas Market in Munich and all over Germany, these are simple mushrooms stir-fried in garlic sauce.

 Vegans beware: As much as you want garlic sauce to just be crushed garlic, it’s often cooked with heavy cream.

 French fries, every vegetarian’s best friend in a time of need.
 How sad is it that most of our vegetarian options are deep friend in Germany, womp womp.
 That’s ok though, it is the holiday and we don’t give a fuuuu.
 Anyway if you’re panicked and unsure of what to get, always look for the Pommes sign and eat your heart out.
 You can usually add your own sauce, and you can choose from mayo or ketchup.
 If you’re vegan skip the mayo.

-Potato slices similar to thick cut potato chips, skewered on a stip with no additions, they are 100% vegan and a great snack.
+Potato slices similar to thick cut potato chips.
+Skewered on a stick with no additions like mayo, they are 100% vegan and a great snack.
 Plus, they’re fun to eat off the stick.
 Some places don’t bother putting them on the stick and they might be called something different when served in a paper cone.

 If you smell something funky you are near a raclette stand.
 Basically, they take a type of swiss cheese, melt it and then pour it all over your food.
 You have to be careful with this because they can cover anything from meat, veggies, and bread in this cheese.
 Look for words like Gemüse (veggies) or brot (bread) and you have yourself a vegetarian raclette.